ss1611/CS220-AU-portfolio-1/index.md

 - keep what's necessary, don't have full CV
 - add images to social media and link them
 - embed audio-video players
+- link my other websites made with repos
 -->

 This is a simple home page example that provides